 Key Skills in Medical Science

-Run by School of Medical Sciences
+School Of Medical And Health Sciences

-Semester 1 & 2
+Module - Semester 1 & 2

 Bethan Davies Jones

 A series of lectures and workshops will be delivered by module staff and invited speakers on areas relevant to core skills.
 These will include writing styles for science, literature searching, referencing and avoiding plagiarism, basic statistics, presenting scientific data, accessing and using specialist packages, bioinformatics, making the most of MS Office, career path planning and professionalism.